-The first attempt to replace the lightship with a permanent structure was launched in 1827 when a wooden pile structure was erected on the shoal.
-A sum of $29,200 was spent on the project that year, but the structure sustained serious damage from the sea before its completion. $10,000 was spent the following year to preserve the structure, but this only delayed the demise of the lighthouse by twelve months.
+The first attempt to replace the lightship with a permanent structure was launched in 1827 when William Strickland of Philadelphia erected a wooden pile structure on the shoal.
+A sum of $29,200 was spent on the project that year, but the structure sustained serious damage from the sea before its completion.
+An additional $10,000 was allocated the following year to preserve the structure, but this only delayed the demise of the lighthouse by a few more months.

 Major Hartman Bache inspected the site in 1835 to determine what type of structure was best suited for the shoal that was buffeted by the sea and, during the spring thaw, swept by ice flows.
 Bache’s proposal called for a stone foundation topped by an elliptical, squat lighthouse.
 The artificial island foundation alone would cost $84,500, and the entire project an astounding $124,000.

 Bache’s superior, Colonel J. J. Albert, balked at the inordinate sum, and the project was postponed after over $20,000 had been spent.
 At this same time in England, a blind engineer named Alexander Mitchell patented a screwpile foundation for constructing offshore lighthouses.
 He described his invention thus: “A bar of iron having at its lower extremity a broad plate or disk of metal in a spiral…on the principle of a screw, in order that it should enter the ground [sea bed] with [ease], thrusting aside any obstacles to its descent, without materially disturbing the texture of the strata it passes through, and that it should at the same time [provide] an extended base, either for resisting downward pressure or an upward strain.”
 The screwpile was a means of “obtaining a much greater holding power than was possible by any pile or mooring then in use.”